Semi-Global Existence and Trapped Surface Formation for the Einstein-Vlasov System: Introduction

 The Einstein–Vlasov system also models physically realistic systems (galaxies, dark matter).
 It thus constitutes a natural testing ground for the major conjectures of general relativity.
 It has been the subject of extensive investigation in recent decades.
 In the case of spherical symmetry, Rein and Rendall \cite{rendall}-\cite{rendallerratum} established the global existence of small-data solutions.
 Subsequently, the first breakthrough in the absence of symmetry was made by Taylor \cite{taylor} who proved the global nonlinear stability of Minkowski spacetime when coupled to massless (null) Vlasov matter.
 His proof employs the Sasaki metric on the mass shell together with estimates on Jacobi fields, and relies on small-data characteristic initial value theory.
 The argument further incorporates the vacuum stability results to conclude the global stability.
 Taylor’s work is of particular relevance here, since his analysis is carried out in double null gauge and yields gauge-invariant estimates for the Weyl curvature; our approach is in part motivated by this framework.
 Nevertheless, as we shall see, the large-data regime introduces substantial new difficulties.
 In subsequent work, Lindblad and Taylor \cite{TL} established the global stability of Minkowski spacetime for the massive Einstein--Vlasov system.
 Their analysis is conducted in spacetime harmonic coordinates, where the field equations reduce to a system of quasilinear wave equations for the metric satisfying the weak null condition, coupled to a transport equation for the particle distribution function.
 Simultaneously, Fajman, Joudioux, and Smulevici \cite{fajman} extended these results significantly by proving stability without assuming compact support in the velocity variable, thereby broadening the admissible class of initial data.

 In the context of gravitational collapse, Dafermos and Rendall \cite{dafermos} established the first rigorous result on black hole formation from the evolution of collisionless matter, proving that the collapse of Vlasov matter from suitably regular initial data in spherical symmetry leads to the formation of black holes.
+This result was further improved by Andreasson, Kunze and Rein \cite{andr1}, who showed global existence (in Schwarzschild coordinates) of initial data leading to trapped surface formation.
+Andreasson also exhibited that the spacetimes created in \cite{andr2} possess a complete regular past.
+Recently, Andreasson and Rein generalize the classical result by Oppenheimer and Snyder for collapsing dust to Vlasov matter \cite{andr3}.
 Further investigations of the Einstein--Vlasov system, both in asymptotically flat and cosmological settings (sometimes coupled with additional fields), can be found in \cite{fajman1, fajman2, An}.
 The purpose of the present work is to go beyond symmetry-restricted settings by considering an open class of large characteristic initial data prescribed on past null infinity $\mathscr{I}^{-}$.
 This provides the first symmetry-free large-data analysis of the Einstein--Vlasov system and, in particular, establishes a dynamical trapped surface formation result.
 Our approach introduces several new techniques, including the replacement of Jacobi field methods with a direct analysis of commuted transport equations.
 The argument crucially exploits the null structure inherent in the commuted Vlasov equations.
 The main theorem, together with the underlying difficulties and innovations of the proof, will be described in the subsequent sections.